Codecademy/docs/content/c/concepts/strings/strings.md

 ---
 Title: 'Strings'
-Description: 'Strings are arrays of characters followed by a null character \0.
-To declare a string in C, the type of the string, char, is first specified, followed by the name of the string, the size, and the characters themselves. pseudo char name[size] = {a, b, c, d, \0};  The following declaration and initialization create a string of "Howdy": c'
+Description: 'Strings are arrays of characters followed by a null character \0.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'